CodeDefenders/CodeDefenders/readme.txt

-Steps for running the GamMut Web App
+Steps for running Code Defenders

 -- PREREQUISITES ON LOCAL MACHINE --